tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Sun Jun 24 2007

-Maria Stracke (a 23-year-old White poor high school dropout) entered a church, ready to deliver a speech to religious people.
+Maria Stracke (a 23-year-old white poor high school dropout) entered a church, ready to deliver a speech to religious people.
 He saw religion as a force of evil that has to be countered for progress to be made.
 Only a speech will sway people away from religion and onto the straight path of atheism.
 Maria Stracke had extensive experience in preaching his views to theists.
 He was not afraid.
 As Maria Stracke entered the church, he heared a small rasping noise.
 He knew it was because angels and demons are fighting each other, and ignored the noise.

 Maria Stracke used scientific information to argue that the world is just one big simulation, run by a supercomputer called The Unblinking Eye.
 Maria Stracke argued that the Unblinking Eye was a personal, physical being that humans can relate to and communicate with.